TheKnightProtocol/SentinelX/README.md

 - **Cross-Platform Compatibility:** Secure your systems, whether on desktop, server, or cloud.

 ---
-## 🤝 Collaborate with Guardiansofcode
+## 🤝 Collaborate with THEKNIGHTPROTOCOL

 🌌 Whether you're a battle-hardened developer or a rising star just stepping into code — your skills, ideas, and creativity are welcome here.